Is your Android phone overheating? Do you feel like your Android phone is overheating so quickly?

-Device safety is always a concern to the users.
+Device safety is always a concern for users.
 Using the phone case provides an additional layer of safety that is by no means unnecessary.

-So, when your Android phone is overheating, removing the phone case is a great way to begin.
+So, removing the phone case is a great way to begin when your Android phone is overheating.

 2. Unplug the Phone and Reboot

-If your Android phone is overheating while charging, you need to unplug the device and then reboot it.
+If your Android phone is overheating while charging, you need to unplug and reboot the device.

-Speaking or rebooting your phone, you might be interested in learning what to do when your Android phone keeps restarting.
+Speaking of rebooting your phone, you might be interested in learning what to do when your Android phone keeps restarting.